-It started in 1913 in a blue-collar area of Essen-Borbeck, in the heart of Germany’s Ruhr district.
-Heinrich Deichmann, born in 1888, opened a cobblers’ shop and ran it with his wife Julie.
-Two generations and almost a century later, the company has developed into Europe’s market leader.
-Deichmann is currently active in 23 countries with about 3,800 local shops and employs approximately 38,252 people.
-Now as always, Deichmann is a family business that believes in growing through its own resources.
-Stock issues and bank loans are out of the question for Deichmann.
+It all began in 1913 in the working-class district of Essen-Borbeck in the heart of the Ruhr area.
+Heinrich Deichmann, born in 1888, opened a shoemaker’s store, which he ran together with his wife Julie.
+Two generations on and almost a hundred years later, the company has become the market leader in Europe.
+DEICHMANN is now represented in 31 countries with over 4,600 stores and employs over 48,000 people.
+DEICHMANN is still a family-owned company that places great value on organic growth.
+IPOs and bank loans are not an issue for the owners.

 The founding years

-Up to 1945, the company was shaped and limited by the politics and economics of the Weimar Republic and the subsequent tyranny of Nazism.
-The company’s founder, Heinrich Deichmann was against the regime in power.
-Among other things, he criticized the persecution of his Jewish compatriots, which he experienced at close range.
-He died in 1940 at the age of only 52.
-At this point, Heinz-Horst Deichmann, born in 1926, had occasionally been helping in the shop.
-His mother Julie sustained the shop through the war years.
+The period up to 1945 was initially characterized and restricted by the politically and economically uncertain times of the Weimar Republic and the subsequent tyranny of the National Socialists.
+Company founder Heinrich Deichmann rejected the ruling regime.
+Among other things, he criticized the persecution of his Jewish fellow citizens, which he experienced at close quarters.
+He died in 1940 at the age of 52.
+At this time, Heinz-Horst Deichmann, born in 1926, was already occasionally helping out in the store.
+His mother Julie ran the store through the war years.
 After the war, Heinz-Horst Deichmann studied medicine and theology.
-On the side, he continued to run the family business together with his mother.
+On the side, he continued to run the small family business together with his mother.

 Growth after the war

-Heinrich Deichmann, born in 1962 and grandson of the company founder, came into the company in 1989.
-In 1999 he became head of the management board.
-Today he is the board chairman of Deichmann SE.
-Under his leadership, the company’s internationalization has moved ahead.
-The company purchases shoes in 40 countries.
-At the sales end, it has around 3,857 local shops in 23 countries.
-Besides business development, the company continues its social commitment to people in need, in Germany, Europe, India and Tanzania.
+Heinrich Deichmann, the grandson of the company founder born in 1962, joined the company in 1989.
+In 1999, he took over the position of Chairman of the Management Board.
+Today he is Chairman of the Board of Directors of DEICHMANN SE.
+Under his leadership, the international expansion of the company was driven forward.
+On the purchasing side, the company procures shoes in 40 countries.
+On the sales side, there are around 4,600 stores in 31 countries.
+In addition to business development, the company’s social commitment to people in need in Germany, Europe, India and Tanzania has remained unchanged.